Slenderman, Ben Drowned, Candle Cove and all that good stuff.

 This has to be true, because of the number of times fiction is mistaken for fact.

-Search the internet for any of the popular Creepypasta stories, and you'll find that fiction has swifty become urban legend.
-There are people who believe 'The Russian Sleep Experiment' it fact (no joke - someone once tried to tell me this story like it actually happened).
+Search the internet for any of the popular Creepypasta stories, and you'll find that fiction has swifty become urban legend and even presumed fact.
+No joke - someone once told me about 'The Russian Sleep Experiment' as though it happened.
 And of course, the infamous case of the Slenderman attempted murder in Wisconsin.

 I don't think this is because we're especially gullible in this day and age.
 Or that the internet as well and truly destroyed our sense of reality.
 After all, throughout history, we've believed in the supernatural or really just the improbable.

-I think it's because some stories speak to us on a level which defies rationality.
-These stories aren't true - they did't happen, But on a deeper level, they're truer than reality.
+I think it's because some stories speak to us on a level that defies rationality.
+These stories aren't true - they didn't happen, But on a deeper level, they're truer than reality.
 They're speaking to the monkey brain which is the very foundation of who we are as humans.
 The early humans who watched every shadow for predators.
 Our fear kept us alive.

 How scary is Creepypasta?